Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 RAM holds information that’s being processed.
 Everything you see on the screen right now is floating within some RAM stick.
 The more RAM a computer has, the more information it can process simultaneously.

-By nature, RAM is speedy compared to general storage, but there is RAM of different speed grades and standards.
+By nature, RAM is speedy compared to general storage, but this type of storage device itself comes in different speed grades and standards.

-The good thing about RAM is that it allows the information to be flexible and malleable.
-When you scroll a web page, the text and pictures move up and down instantly, and with particular software, you can make changes to a photo, a movie, a document, etc.
+Regardless of which type of RAM you use, it allows the information to be flexible and malleable.
+For example, when you scroll a web page, the text and pictures move up and down instantly, and using some particular software, you can make changes to a photo, a movie, a document, etc.

-In return, everything in RAM is temporary (or volatile)—it needs electricity to keep the information "alive".
+In return, everything in RAM is temporary (or volatile)—this type of environment needs electricity to keep the information “alive”.
 If you unplug the computer, information in RAM is lost, which is why you need to save your document before turning off the computer.

 Storage: It’s persistent

-There are many forms of digital storage—HDDs and SSDs are the most popular—and they all share this attribute: Non-volatility.
+There are many forms of digital storage, but HDDs and SSDs are the most popular and the only ones we’ll cover here.
+However, no matter which type of storage device you use, they all share one attribute: non-volatility.

-Specifically, information stored on an HDD or SSD remains even when you unplug the device and put it away.
-The next time you turn the computer on, you'll find the previously saved document intact.
+Specifically, information stored on a storage device remains even when the device is unplugged from power.
+The next time you use it, such as turning on your computer, you’ll find the previously saved document intact.

 A computer’s storage device holds more than just your documents.
 It also contains the operating system and all software applications.
 When you turn the machine on, it loads all that into the memory (RAM) and creates a virtual environment where you can send/receive, consume, or manipulate information.